Corner Country Explorer

 Welcome to Cambodia!
-Upon your arrival, you’ll be met at the airport and transferred to our hotel.
+Upon your arrival, you’ll be met at the airport and transferred to our hotel where check in is available from 2.00pm.

 Overnight: Rosewood Hotel, Phnom Penh (D)